The asymptotic smile of a multiscaling stochastic volatility model: Introduction

 In this paper we focus on this stochastic volatility model, which was introduced in \cite{cf:ACDP} (in a more direct way, see Section~\ref{ch3:sec:model}) and was shown to display several interesting features, including multi-scaling of moments, clustering of volatility and the crossover in the log-return distribution from power-law (small time) to Gaussian (large time).
 We are interested in the price of European option and in the corresponding implied volatility.

-We stress that, besides its own interest, our model retains a close link with the general class of models \eqref{eq:OU} with $\gamma > 2$.
-For instance, option price and implied volatility of our model \emph{provide an upper bound for all models in this class with a finite activity subordinator $(L_t)_{t\ge 0}$}, hence our results can be directly applied to any such model (see \S\ref{sec:OU}).
+We stress that, besides its own interest, our model retains a close link with the general class of stochastic volatility models $\dd S_t = S_t (\mu \, \dd t + \sigma_t \, \dd B_t)$ with $\sigma_t$ as in \eqref{eq:OU} with $\gamma > 2$.
+For instance, option price and implied volatility of our model \emph{provide an upper bound for all models in this class with a finite activity subordinator $(L_t)_{t\ge 0}$} (see \S\ref{sec:OU}).

 Our main results are sharp estimates for the tail decay of the log-return distribution (Theorem~\ref{ch3:th:tailprob}), which yield explicit asymptotic formulas for the price of European options (Theorem~\ref{ch3:lemma:calltgamma}) and for the corresponding \emph{implied volatility surface} (Theorem~\ref{ch3:th:main}).
 Let us summarize some of the highlights, referring to \S\ref{ch3:sec:discussion} for a more detailed discussion. \begin{itemize} \item We allow for any regime of either extreme log-strike $|\kappa| \to \infty$ (with arbitrary bounded maturity $t$, possibly varying with $\kappa$) or small maturity $t \downarrow 0$ (with arbitrary log-strike $\kappa$, possibly varying with $t$).
 This flexibility yields uniform estimates for the implied volatility surface $\sigma_\imp(\kappa,t)$ in \emph{open regions} of the plane $(\kappa,t)$, cf.\ Corollary~\ref{ch3:th:surface}.